MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-sharepoint-online-list.md

 ---
-title: Create a report on a SharePoint List
+title: Create a report on a SharePoint List in Power BI Desktop
 description: This tutorial shows how to transform your SharePoint List data into a Power BI report.
 author: davidiseminger
 ms.author: davidi